 (5) Weekly workouts with Class Pass.

-While I can exercise at home, it’s more fun with friends.
+While I can exercise at home, it’s definitely more fun with friends.
 Class Pass’ monthly membership makes it easy to check out new ways to get healthy.
 Each month, you can choose from a number of studios to add variety to your workouts.
 I’ve tried aerial yoga, a ballet inspired class, boxing, and more–all for one set monthly fee.

 I’m starting my holiday fitness plan now, while candy corn is still on the shelves.
 How do you stay your best during the holidays?